Joanne Courtney set to help out Team Kerri Einarson with Shannon Birchard sidelined | TSN

 With second Shannon Birchard still sidelined with a knee injury, former Scotties Tournament of Hearts and world champion Joanne Courtney will play with Team Kerri Einarson for their next two events.

 The Gimli, Man., foursome revealed on Thursday that the 35-year-old Courtney, who announced a break from competitive curling at the end of the 2021-22 season, will join the team for this weekend's Saville Grand Prix in Edmonton as well as the Canadian Open Grand Slam from Nov.
-5-10.
+5-10 in Nisku, Alta.

-The 30-year-old Birchard, who has won five Scotties titles, including four with Einarson, hasn't played since the season-opening Saville Shootout in early September.
+The 30-year-old Birchard, who has won five Scotties titles, including four with Einarson, hasn't played this season due to the injury.

-Laura Walker filled-in for their brief one game appearance at the PointsBet Invitational in late September before Dawn McEwen helped them win the first Grand Slam of the season - the Tour Challenge - the following week, beating the No. 1-ranked Team Rachel Homan in the final.
+Laura Walker filled-in for their brief one game appearance at the PointsBet Invitational in late September before Dawn McEwen helped them win the first Grand Slam of the season - the Tour Challenge in Charlottetown - the following week, beating No. 1-ranked Team Rachel Homan in the final.

 Since leaving competitive curling, Courtney has stayed active in the game as a broadcaster, calling games for TSN during the Season of Champions.